Tkhine: History

 Women were excluded from much of Jewish religious life and were not required to perform the commandments Jewish law requires of men.
 Women were not obligated to attend synagogue services and their presence did not count towards the minyan required for public prayer, thus Jewish prayer, being of a communal nature, excluded women.
 Due to the religious requirement to separate men and women during prayer services, women sat in a designated section that was often physically separate from the men and were not permitted to take an active role in the service.
 Where men are required to pray three times a day during specific times, women are required solely to pray once a day, with no further specifications.
-The rationale for this difference is that men are free to fulfill time-bound commandments such as praying at certain times, while women's domestic responsibilities might make it difficult for them to do so.
-Women are exempt from time-bound commandments in general.
+The rationale for this difference is that men are obligated to fulfill time-bound commandments such as praying at certain times whereas women are exempt from time-bound commandments in general.